AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 ![execute qry](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image5.png)

+You can also select 'New Query' and write your own, remember to execute you need to highlight the text, right-click and select run query.
 You can save queries as SQL files and the query results as JSON, csv or Excel.

 ---